rcbops/zigzag/CONTRIBUTING.rst

 ------------

 Ready to contribute?
 Here's how to set up ``zigzag`` for local development using the handy built-in ``make`` tasks.
-If you're not using virtualenvwrapper_ then skip ahead to the `Doing it the Hard Way`_ section for detailed instructions.
+If you're not using virtualenvwrapper_ then just be aware that some of the available ``make`` tasks will not work.

-Prerquisites
+Prerequisites
 ------------

 In order to take full advantage of the built-in ``make`` tasks you must install virtualenvwrapper_ with the **system**